ARTICLE

 • Stress and anxiety

-So, if you decide to go the natural route to help address your hot flashes, avoiding or managing them is dependent on lifestyle changes such as:
+If you decide to go the natural route to help address hot flashes or night sweats, avoiding or managing them is dependent on lifestyle changes like these:

 • Limiting alcohol, hot beverages, caffeine and spicy foods